Monday, 13 May 2013

 A Testing Time

 One major benefit of short-term memory loss (there's many, I guarantee you) is reliving past experiences as if for the first time.
 You tend to appreciate what you have lived and also realise just how extraordinary your life - and merely being alive - is.
 Understandably (after losing roughly a baboon's worth of neurons), my sense of identity was pulled into question after both strokes, which made me quite anxious suddenly not knowing who I was (and made many run a mile at such insecurities!
 Keep on running) nor the impact I have had on others.
-Talking to fellow stroke survivors, I know this confronting lack of identity is a common effect for one to experience when struck by considerable brain damage and I am here to say to newer stroke survivors, it (your sense of identity) does improve - not only because your familiar ole self comes to say g'day by ensuring you win Trivial Pursuit against your brain-well-intact peers (shame on you, Rusty!) and/or your abilities at cooking a (simple) meal without assistance.
-Alarms galore for this particular brain-damaged kid i.e.: roast dinners drive me absolutely crazy with 2+hours of going back and forth in/to the kitchen with countless alarms (otherwise the house may get burned down - wise 21st century tactic and another reason why I appreciate my helpful little smart phone)!
-Hence why I prefer risottos that I can competently make using little 'mind' long-term memory alarms and instinct, whilst also altering and enhancing the neural pathways.
+Talking to fellow stroke survivors, I know this confronting loss of identity is a common effect for one to experience when struck by considerable brain damage and I am here to say to newer stroke survivors, it (your sense of identity) does improve - not only because your familiar ole self comes to say g'day by ensuring you win Trivial Pursuit against your brain-intact peers (shame on you, Rusty!) and/or your abilities at cooking a (simple) meal without assistance.
+Alarms galore for this particular brain-damaged kid i.e.: roast dinners drive me absolutely crazy with 2+hours of going back and forth in/to the kitchen with countless alarms (otherwise the house may get burned down - wise 21st-century tactic and another reason why I greatly appreciate my helpful little smart phone)!
+Hence why I prefer risottos that I can completely make all in one go using little 'mind' long-term memory alarms and instinct, whilst also altering and enhancing the neural pathways.

 Children = AMAZING.